-How to Reduce the Cost of the Opioid Crisis with At-home Drug Disposal
+How to Reduce the Cost of the Opioid Crisis with an At-home Drug Disposal Household Mailing

 The national opioid crisis cost the United States a record of nearly $1.5 trillion in 2020, according to a new report from the U.S. Congress Joint Economic Committee (JEC).
 This reflects a 37% increase from 2017, when the CDC last measured the cost.
 These totals account for the cost to society of lost lives and reductions in productivity as well as increases in healthcare and criminal justice costs associated with the opioid crisis.